chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

       .tips-card { padding: 1rem; background-color: gold; }
 ---

 In this article, we will go through the lab **GSP335** _[Secure Workloads in Google Kubernetes Engine: Challenge Lab](https://www.qwiklabs.com/focuses/13389?parent=catalog)_, which is labeled as an [advanced-level](https://www.qwiklabs.com/quests/142) exercise.
-You will practice the skills in security at scale on Google Kubernetes Engine (GKE) including how to setup HTTPS and TLS certificate with cert-manager.io, restrict access in GKE with Network Polices, use Binary Authorization for security controls of your images, and deploy PodSecurityPolicy to control access to privileged containers based on role and groups.
+You will practice the skills in security at scale on Google Kubernetes Engine (GKE) including how to set up HTTPS and TLS certificate with cert-manager.io, restrict access in GKE with Network Policies, use Binary Authorization for security controls of your images, and deploy PodSecurityPolicy to control access to privileged containers based on role and groups.

 **Topics tested**: